jaredhendrickson13/pfsense-api/README.md

 configuration, authentication, and usage of the pfSense REST API.

 > [!TIP]
-> For detailed API endpoint documentation, please refer to embedded OpenAPI documentation made available in the [webConfigurator
+> Detailed API endpoint documentation can be found in the [webConfigurator after installation](#webconfigurator-settings--documentation).
-> after installation](#webconfigurator-settings--documentation).

 ## Requirements